TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 ## Customisations

-For users requiring specific customisations related to style or layout, the `Pagemaker.html` file can be [downloaded](https://github.com/TheAcharya/MarkerData-Pagemaker) and modified directly.
-Once customised, it can be replaced in the application directory at:
+For users requiring specific customisations related to style or layout, the `Pagemaker.html` file can be downloaded from the source code mentioned above and modified directly.
+Once customised, it should replace the existing file in the application directory at:

 ```txt
 /Applications/Marker Data.app/Contents/Resources/Pagemaker.html